SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 But I was unable to upload my submission on time.
 The system was overloaded, and halfway through uploading my submission the deadline passed.

 The deadline is absolute.
-Submissions that are in progress when the 14 May delayed deadline passes, even if it's because our server has slowed down due to high load, will not be accepted.
+Submissions that are in progress when the 3 June 2014 deadline passes, even if it is because our server has slowed down due to high load, will not be accepted.
 You should allow enough lead time to avoid this kind of problem.
-Please see How to Submit for explanations of the MD5 checksum process, the 14 May MD5 deadline, and the 15 May delayed deadline.
+Please see How to Submit for explanations of the MD5 checksum process, the 3 June 2014 MD5 deadline, and the 4 June 2014 delayed deadline.

 Unfortunately, in our rush to meet the deadline, we incorrectly set our gamma during taping, so we sent a fairly poor-quality video.
 I have since corrected the problem.
 May I substitute new videos for the ones I submitted?
 The video is identical, except for the gamma correction.